 We know that stress can affect your health, particularly, your mental health.
 But, did you know that the stress you feel as someone who identifies from a diverse sexual orientation, gender identity or sex development can produce the same kind of stress?
 It can!Read More

 There are many terms used to describe sexuality and gender identity expression.
 Understanding these terms is important because they help people understand that everyone, regardless of sexual orientation or gender identity, can live happy and fulfilling lives.
 Discovering one’s sexual orientation and gender identity is a unique process for everyone; asking questions and seeking support from a psychologist is one way to help this process.
-To learn more please search our database of psychologists today!

 For more information please consider the following resources: